zuozhenggh/learning-library/developer-library/converged-db-on-premises/setup-compute/setup-compute.md

 ## **Step 4**: Connect to your instance

 Choose the environment where you created your ssh-key in the previous lab (Generate SSH Keys)
-  - *NOTE 1:  If you are not using Cloud Shell and are using your laptop to connect your corporate VPN may prevent you from logging in.*
+***Note:*** *If you are not using Cloud Shell and are using your laptop to connect your corporate VPN may prevent you from logging in.*

 ### Oracle Cloud Shell

-1. To re-start the Oracle Cloud shell, go to your Cloud console and click the Cloud Shell icon to the right of the region.  *Note: Make sure you are in the region you were assigned*
+1. To re-start the Oracle Cloud shell, go to your Cloud console and click the Cloud Shell icon to the right of the region.

+***Note:*** *Make sure you are in the region you were assigned*

   ![](./images/em-cloudshell.png " ")